DougSalt/gpg/paper/paper.md

 limitation of precluding the rapid release cycle of encryption software once vulnerabilities have been discovered.

 Specifically designed for GNUPG - there might be other encryption packages out there.

 This is still to complicated for non-technical users.

-This is susceptible to memory sniffing attacks.
-These can be mitigated by encrypting swap, but if the key is in the clear anywhere in memory, then there is always a chance that it can be obtained.
-This will always be a weakness of any encryption system that is computerised*
+This is susceptible to memory sniffing attacks, particularly memory freezing attacks (crashing the application or entire machine such as those found in privilege-raising attacks[@])).
+These can be mitigated by encrypting disk swap, but if the key is in the clear anywhere in memory, then there is always a chance that it can be obtained.
+This will always be a weakness of any encryption system that is computerised[^1].

-* _And why digital-rights management by way of encryption will always fail._
+[^1]: And this is  why digital-rights management by way of encryption will always fail.
+Ha, ha, ha.

 # Acknowledgements

 # Bibliography